 Overall width: 33″

-Inglesina provides 1-year warranty from the date of purchase.
-Here is more information on the warranty.
+Inglesina provides a 1-year warranty from the date of purchase.

 Where to buy it

-My favorite place to buy strollers and a lot of other baby items is Amazon.
-It usually has the lowest prices, free shipping, free returns and no sales tax.
-How great is that?
-You can get Inglesina Trilogy model in one of the seven beautiful colors for around $499 on Amazon (free shipping/free returns and no sales tax) without bassinet or for around $748 with a matching bassinet.
-It comes with a bunch of accessories like cup holder, footmuff, rain cover, and a bumper bar.
+You can get the Inglesina Trilogy model in one of the seven beautiful colors for around $499 without a bassinet or for around $748 with a matching bassinet.
+It comes with a bunch of accessories like a cup holder, footmuff, rain cover, and a bumper bar.